unicode-org/icu4x/CONTRIBUTING.md

 If the pull request modifies code in one of the recognized components, one of the component owners should be on the reviewers list for the pull request.
 For the list of components and their owners, see [CODEOWNERS](CODEOWNERS).

+The author of the pull request should feel free to remove pending reviewers if they have at least one approving review and feel that the pull request is sufficiently reviewed.

+If minor changes have been made after the approving review that it is clear that the reviewer will not care about (e.g. applying `cargo fmt`, or addressing minor leftover review comments), it is acceptable to ask other maintainers for a "rubber stamp" review on Slack or elsewhere, as a workaround to GitHub not allowing self-approvals from maintainers.

 ## Review Model

 Every project has its own code authoring and review culture which grows organically as the project matures and is a subject to change.